-As global ecological trends predict a scary future for all of us, going green at home is nearly mandatory today.
+As global ecological trends predict a scary future for us all, going green at home is nearly mandatory today.
 While for companies having a strict waste policy could also bring huge benefits in term of marketing, for home owners it's just an act that helps maintain sustainability in their area.
 So, here are eight easy ways to reduce, reuse and recycle in your very own place.

 Reduce Generated Junk

 Less Packaging.
 This is easy, once you develop a habit for it.
-Whenever you're in the supermarket – just remember to select the items that have little or no packaging at all.
+Just whenever you're in the supermarket remember to select the items that have little or no packaging at all.
 Go local and visit small shops where you'll find fresh fruits and veggies that are not wrapped in layers of paper or plastic.
-Of course, put all you buy in the cloth bag – don't forget to always have one handy.
+Of course, put all you buy in a cloth bag – don't forget to always have one handy.

 Less Bottles.
-If someone peeps into your garbage, it will be probably quite easy for them to say how much and what exactly you and your family drink.
-But why should it be that easy for them?
-Make it harder by reducing the total amount of plasitc bottles you dispose of.
+If someone peeps into your garbage, it will probably be quite easy for them to say how much and what exactly you and your family drink.
+By reducing the total amount of plasitc bottles you dispose of, you'll not only make it harder for them to guess but help in the fight with plastic pollution.
 Cans and glass bottles are better options, in case you bin them separately.
 However, when it comes to drinking water, the best alternative for your home is using a dispenser or a water jug – both won't lead to a pile of plastic bottles over time.

 Less Newspapers, Magazines & Product Catalogues.
 Similarly to the previous nature-friendly method, you can cut your household's paper waste by preferring to get the scoop online, thus spending no money on printed issues.
 Even more – the same newspapers and magazines you're used to, probably have their own websites where you can read the latest news without buying a hard copy.
 Same applies to all kinds of catalogues – don't just grab the shiny printed brochure by habit.
 Going paperless here often means a faster way to browse items online, search for a specific product, define price range or filter by categories, tags, etc. It's a win-win situation for you, your precious time and Mother Nature.